pestphp/docs/type-coverage.md

 ---

-In the chapter, we have discussed Pest's Type Coverage plugin and how it can be used to measure the percentage of code that is covered by type declarations.
+In this chapter, we have discussed Pest's Type Coverage plugin and how it can be used to measure the percentage of code that is covered by type declarations.
 In the following chapter, we explain how can you use Snapshots to test your code: [Snapshot Testing](/docs/snapshot-testing)